inloop/apk-method-count/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-apk--method--count-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1567)
 APK method count
 ============
 *Output per-package method counts.
 Supports [multidex](https://developer.android.com/tools/building/multidex.html).*

 ![](img/example.png)

-Also you can now view per-class method counts:
+Also you can now view per-class method counts for more detailed analysis.
+Inline classes are showed in this format: *ParentClass$InlineClass*.
+Anonymous classes are in this format: *(anon-cls-ID)*.

 ![](img/example2.png)

+It's written in TypeScript, If you want contribute - create a pull request or create an issue (If you have an idea or have you found an issue).

 ###License
     Licensed under the Apache License, Version 2.0 (the "License");